Oregon City, Oregon: Climate

-Oregon City has a Mediterranean climate.
+Oregon City has a Mediterranean climate (Köppen Csb).
 The Mediterranean climate regime resembles the climate of the lands in the Mediterranean Basin, parts of western North America, parts of Western and South Australia, in southwestern South Africa and in parts of central Chile.
 The climate is characterized by hot, dry summers and cool, wet winters.

+The average temperature throughout the year is 55.4 F, with the highest average temperature in July and August being 70.8 F, and December being the coldest month with an average temperature of 41.8 F. The annual precipitation is 44.81 in.
+It is mainly concentrated in winter (November to March), and the precipitation in July and August is obviously much less than in other months.
+In terms of temperature, there are 122 days with temperatures exceeding 70 F per year, 18 days with temperatures exceeding 90 F, and one high-temperature day exceeding 100 F. However, there is no more than one ice day with the maximum temperature below 32 F per year.
+Extreme temperatures range from -2 F on January 31, 1950, to 114 F on June 28, 2021.

 Economy

 For much of its existence, Oregon City's economy has been dominated by the forestry industry, until the decline of the Pacific Northwest lumber industry started in the 1980s.
 At its height, several mills operated in the city and surrounding communities.
-The last paper mill in the immediate vicinity closed in 2017.
+The last paper mill in the immediate vicinity closed in 2017 but reopened in 2019 under new ownership.

 With the growth of the Portland Metro region, Oregon City has become largely a suburb of Portland.
 Tourism is a growing sector with the emphasis on the city's history and the major renovation of the Willamette Falls area into a public-access, mixed-use space through the Willamette Falls Legacy Project.